-- request and receive recent and appropriate documentation from a qualified professional through CLASS or the Access Center, that verifies and supports requests for accommodations, academic adjustments, and/or auxiliary aids and services.
+- request and receive recent and appropriate documentation from a qualified professional through CLASS that verifies and supports requests for accommodations, academic adjustments, and/or auxiliary aids and services.

 - deny a request for accommodations if the documentation does not identify a disability according to Section 504/ADA, fails to verify the need for the requested services, or is not provided in a timely manner.

-- refuse to provide any accommodation that is inappropriate or unresonable, including any that:
+- refuse to provide any accommodation that is inappropriate or unreasonable, including any that: